EmpregoLigado/code-challenge/README.md

 ### Endpoints

 The endpoints available in the application are listed below.
-Those classified as `Protected` must require authentication, however the method used is at their discretion.
+Those classified as `Protected` must require authentication, however the method used is at your discretion.

 | Name       | Method    | URL                  | Protected |
 | ---        | ---       | ---                  | :--:      |